adjust/dev-docs/docs/react-native/configuration/att.md

 ::::{dropdown} Example

-In this example, we log a human-readable description of the user's authorization status when they interact with the prompt.
+This example demonstrates how to log a human-readable description of the user's authorization status when they interact with the prompt.

 :::{tab-set-code}
 ```js